mlfearon/nosema-floral-visitation/data/README.md

 BOMB_dur3		The duration (seconds) of all Bombus spp. (bumblebees) that were only interacting with the nectar of the flower.
 BOMB_dur4		The duration (seconds) of all Bombus spp. (bumblebees) that were only interacting with the pollen/stamen of the flower.
 BOMB_dur5		The duration (seconds) of all Bombus spp. (bumblebees) that were interacting with the pollen/stamen ad nectar simultaneously of the flower.
+PEPO_dur2		The duration (seconds) of all Eucera pruinosa (squash bee) that were only interacting with the petals of the flower.
+PEPO_dur3		The duration (seconds) of all Eucera pruinosa (squash bee) that were only interacting with the nectar of the flower.
+PEPO_dur4		The duration (seconds) of all Eucera pruinosa (squash bee) that were only interacting with the pollen/stamen of the flower.
+PEPO_dur5		The duration (seconds) of all Eucera pruinosa (squash bee) that were interacting with the pollen/stamen ad nectar simultaneously of the flower.
+Other1_dur2		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the petals of the flower.
+Other1_dur3		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the nectar of the flower.
+Other1_dur4		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the pollen/stamen of the flower.
+Other1_dur5		The duration (seconds) of all non-honeybees and non-bumblebees that were interacting with the pollen/stamen and nectar simultaneously of the flower.
-Other_dur2		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the petals of the flower.
+Other2_dur2		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the petals of the flower.
-Other_dur3		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the nectar of the flower.
+Other2_dur3		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the nectar of the flower.
-Other_dur4		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the pollen/stamen of the flower.
+Other2_dur4		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the pollen/stamen of the flower.
-Other_dur5		The duration (seconds) of all non-honeybees and non-bumblebees that were interacting with the pollen/stamen and nectar simultaneously of the flower.
+Other2_dur5		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were interacting with the pollen/stamen and nectar simultaneously of the flower.